camera-culture/cc-hardware/_sources/contributing.md.txt

 ### Editing the Documentation

-If you plan on editing the documentation pages (i.e. adding a tutorial or fixing an existing page), please visit the `docs/` folder.
+If you plan on editing the documentation pages (i.e. adding a tutorial or fixing an existing page), please see the `docs/` folder.
 The `docs/` folder is structured as follows:

 ```
 docs/